-10. HISTORY OF EDUCATION.-A brief review of the development of educational theory and practice.
-A study of the progress of education in the United States since 1789.
-The growth of democracy and nationalism in education in the leading countries of the world.
-Elective for Juniors.
+9, 10.
+HISTORY OF EDUCATION.-A review of the development of educational institutions, theory, and practice; a study of the progress of education in the United States since 1789; the growth of democracy and nationalism in education in the leading countries of the world.
+Elective for Seniors and Graduate Students.